thesoftwarejedi/aoc-2024/README.md

 - Day 10: First try, both parts.
 That's a first since day 6.
 - Day 11: Second part needed told to optimize the algorithm to produce an answer in an acceptable time, which it did perfectly on the first try.
 - Day 7: Part 2 was a bit slow.
 Told it to optimize and it did.
 Wow.
+- Day 12: That's a wrap.
+It solved the first star, but could not solve the second star.
+I spent about 15 mins screaming at it and then whispering sweet nothings into its ear.
+It simply couldn't figure it out.

+## Conclusion

+The LLM is a great tool for solving problems.
+It's not perfect, but it's a great way to get started and get a feel for the problem.
+It has some pretty serious limitations as you can see with the finale on Day 12.
+That problem required reasoning around something that just isn't prolific inside an LLMs training.
+Remember, it's just a pattern completion model.

 <!--- advent_readme_stars table --->
 ## 2024 Results